1948 United States presidential election: Republican Party nomination

 For both Republicans and Democrats, there were movements of support for General Dwight D. Eisenhower, the most popular general of World War II and a favorite in the polls.
 Unlike the latter movement within the Democratic Party, however, the Republican draft movement came largely from the grassroots of the party.
 By January 23, 1948, the grassroots movement had successfully entered Eisenhower's name into every state holding a Republican presidential primary, and polls gave him a significant lead against all other contenders.
 With the first state primary approaching, Eisenhower was forced to make a quick decision.
-Stating that soldiers should keep out of politics, Eisenhower declined to run and requested that the grassroots draft movement cease its activities.
-After a number of failed efforts to get Eisenhower to reconsider, the organization disbanded, with the majority of its leadership endorsing the presidential campaign of the former Governor of Minnesota, Harold Stassen.
+Saying that soldiers should keep out of politics, Eisenhower declined to run and requested that the grassroots draft movement cease.
+After several failed efforts to get Eisenhower to reconsider, the organization disbanded, with most of its leadership endorsing former Governor of Minnesota Harold Stassen.

 With Eisenhower refusing to run, the contest for the Republican nomination was between Stassen, New York Governor Thomas E. Dewey, Senator Robert A. Taft from Ohio, California Governor Earl Warren, General Douglas MacArthur, and Senator Arthur H. Vandenberg from Michigan, the senior Republican in the Senate.
 Dewey, who had been the Republican nominee in 1944, was regarded as the frontrunner when the primaries began.
 Dewey was the acknowledged leader of the Republican Party's Eastern Establishment.
-In 1946 he had been re-elected governor of New York by the largest margin in state history.
-Dewey's handicap was that many Republicans disliked him on a personal level; he often struck observers as cold, stiff, and calculating.
+In 1946 he had been reelected governor of New York by the largest margin in state history.
+Dewey's handicap was that many Republicans disliked him personally; he often came off as cold, stiff, and calculating.
 Taft was the leader of the Republican Party's conservative wing, which was strongest in the Midwest and parts of the South.
-Taft called for abolishing many New Deal welfare programs, which he felt were harmful to business interests, and he was skeptical of American involvement in foreign alliances such as the United Nations.
-Taft had two major weaknesses: He was a plodding, dull campaigner, and he was viewed by most party leaders as being too conservative and controversial to win a presidential election.
+He called for abolishing many New Deal welfare programs, which he felt were harmful to business interests, and was skeptical of American involvement in foreign alliances such as the United Nations.
+Taft had two major weaknesses: He was a plodding, dull campaigner, and he was viewed by most party leaders as too conservative and controversial to win a presidential election.